 How it Began

-Barely weeks-old, this initiative has changed the face of COVID-19 treatment in the USA, starting in the Northeast and now spreading beyond.
-Starting as a grassroots effort, with the help of dozens of dedicated volunteers - from project managers to software developers - as well as non-profit organizations and hospitals, they launched a robust blood plasma donor network that has recruited several thousands of potential donors to date, and is rapidly growing.
+The initiative had historically changed the face of COVID-19 treatment in the USA.
+Starting as a grassroots effort, with the help of dozens of dedicated volunteers - from project managers to software developers - as well as non-profit organizations and hospitals, CPI launched a robust blood plasma donor network that has recruited several thousands of potential donors to date, and made a profound impact on the limited ways one could treat COVID-19.

 The Impact in Treatment

-The efforts yielded immediate benefits to hard-hit hospitals, which were stretched heroically thin caring for their unprecedented patient loads, and had little access to the lifesaving antibody-rich plasma they desperately needed to treat critically-ill COVID-19 patients.
+The efforts yielded immediate benefits to hard-hit hospitals in early/mid 2020, which were stretched heroically thin caring for their unprecedented patient loads, and had little access to the lifesaving antibody-rich plasma they desperately needed to treat critically-ill COVID-19 patients.

-The initiative is closely aligned with blood banks, hospitals, non-profits and research centers (including Johns Hopkins, Mayo Clinic, New York Blood Center and many leading hospitals), and directly continues to impact hospitals' ability to treat coronavirus patients in an unprecedented way, alongside other emerging treatment methods.
+The initiative had become closely aligned with blood banks, hospitals, non-profits and research centers (including Johns Hopkins, Mayo Clinic, New York Blood Center and many leading hospitals nationwide), and directly continues to impact hospitals' ability to treat coronavirus patients in an unprecedented way, alongside other emerging treatment methods.